List of 2023 Indian Premier League personnel changes: Retained players

 The team retentions were announced on 15 November 2022.

-Summary

 Auction

 The IPL 2023 auction was conducted on 23 December 2022 in Kochi.
 A total of 405 players were available for auction including 273 Indian and 132 foreign players.
 87 places were available to be filled across the ten teams.
 The first three Indian players in the lists released on 13 December were Mayank Agarwal, Ajinkya Rahane and Ishant Sharma.
 The first three foreign players were Harry Brook, Joe Root and Rilee Rossouw.
 It was, however, expected that Ben Stokes would be the main attraction.
-In the event, the top bid was made for Sam Curran, bought by Punjab Kings for 1,850 lakh.
+In the event, the top bid was made for Sam Curran, bought by Punjab Kings for 1,850 lakh, who surpassed Rajasthan Royals's 1,625 lakh bid for Chris Morris in the 2021 auction, effectively making Curran the most expensive player in the history of the IPL.

 Sold players

+ACC-1/2/3: Players who were part of accelerated bidding.